Nikon Df vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the Df and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Df and RX10 II can be found, respectively, in the Nikon Df Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is the Nikon Df better than the Sony RX10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.